255 Useful Japanese Travel Phrases and Words (With Kanji!)

 - Window: Mado (まど).

-As you can see, many Japanese travel words used in the hospitality industry are transliterations from English.
+As you can see, many Japanese travel phrases and words used in the hospitality industry are transliterations from English.
 Traditional Japanese terms and names are generally avoided.

 - Amusement Park: Yuenchi (遊園地).
 Theme parks are called tema paku (テーマパーク).